danielwieth/encrypt-zip-fx/README.md

 Encrypt Zip
 ===========

+Small JavaFX Demo project for workshops and demonstrations.

 Usage
 -----

 1. Enter a password (or leave it blank)
 2. Drop files in the drag & drop area of the application.
-The files are zipped, encrypted with the password and stored in the output path.
+The files are zipped, encrypted with the password (if present) and stored in the output path.

 Run
 ---